 One of the key benefits of inquiry-based learning is that it allows students to engage with the material in a more meaningful and relevant way.
 By working on real-world problems and applying their knowledge and skills to solve them, students can connect the material to their interests and experiences and see the relevance of the content to their own lives.

 Inquiry-based learning can be used in various settings, including traditional classrooms, online learning environments, and more informal learning settings such as museums and science centers.
-It is often used in science, technology, engineering, and math (STEM) education, but it can be applied to various subjects and disciplines.
+It is often used in science, technology, engineering, and math (STEM) education but can be applied to various subjects and disciplines.

 There are several key characteristics of inquiry-based learning: